thenewdarling/CurseOfStrahd/Session Recaps/2021-07-18 Session 6 - Begin Day 8.md

 *(Magdalena whisper)* Magda runs into Sasha outside the church, who says she knows what she is, and gives her notes on vampirism -- implying that Asmodeus' pact alone will not be able to hold back her curse.

-Jeremiah and Magda run into each other outside the church and investigate the history of the Abbot of Kresk with Father Lucian.
+Jeremiah and Magda run into each other outside the church and investigate the history of the Abbot of Krezk with Father Lucian.
 The Church is grander than in Barovia Town, though desolate.
 The symbology is the same though, and the window which overlooks Castle Ravenloft in the background.
 Apparently he will heal people of a zombie curse, a handful of people a year.

 They go to Blinksy's.
 (IS NO FUN?
 IS NO BLINKSY!)
 And buy toys for Freek and Myrtle.
 Blinksy recognises Arlo, he has been crafting a doll in the likeness of Arlo and Alessandra - after receiving a message from her, to let Arlo know he's ok and she's thinking of him.